top of page

 Being Free Enough to Express Reality

-Hughes strived to portray the reality of working-class, black lives - both the joys and the hardships- without the use of negative stereotypes and sentimental idealization.
+Hughes strived to portray the reality of working-class, black lives - both the joys and the hardships- without the use of negative stereotypes and sentimental idealisation.

 This approach, however, made much of his early work the subject of great criticism, for many black intellectuals felt that he was portraying what they thought to be an unattractive view of black life.